planetfederal/workshops/workshops/postgis/source/en/installation.rst

 Installation
 ============

-We will be using OpenGeo Suite as our software package, as it includes PostGIS/PostgreSQL in a single fast installation for Windows, Apple OS X, and Linux.
+We will be using OpenGeo Suite (now known as Boundless Suite) as our software package, as it includes PostGIS/PostgreSQL in a single fast installation for Windows, OS X, and Linux.
 The Suite also includes GeoServer, OpenLayers, and a number of web visualization utilities.

 .. note::